 It’s easier to write about tooling than it is to write about the decisions we took and models we made prior to choosing it.
-(The same is true for talking about tooling).
 I can write about a specific test I designed with WebDriverIO far easier than I can write about the strategy taken, oracles used or even the trade offs.

 Aside from being a popular approach, there’s a lot of value in this directness.
 I’m able to succinctly communicate a specific problem and solution that might help someone else solve a similar problem.